 Still, dating the prince was an uphill battle.
 “He wasn’t consistent with his courting abilities,” she said.
 “He’d ring me every day for a week, then wouldn’t speak to me for three weeks.
 Very odd.
 I thought, ‘Fine.
 Well, he knows where I am if he wants me.’
 The thrill when he used to ring up was so immense and intense.
 It would drive the other three girls in my flat crazy.”

 The couple famously met each other just 12 times before becoming engaged.
 Unfortunately, those courtship butterflies were short lived.
 “We had this ghastly interview the day we announced our engagement,” she said.
 “And this ridiculous [news] man said, ‘Are you in love?’
 “I thought, what a thick question.
 So I said, ‘Yes, of course, we are,’ and Charles turned round and said, ‘Whatever love means.’
 And that threw me completely.
 I thought, what a strange answer.
 It traumatized me.”
-Here’s why Charles proposed when he wasn’t in love.
+This is the real reason why Charles proposed when he wasn’t in love.

 The rest, as they say, is history.
 The couple stuck it out for 11 years together, before separating in 1992 and divorcing in 1996.
 Diana died in a car crash in 1997.
 For more, learn the 9 secrets about Princess Diana no one knew until after her death.